smartlook/smartlook-crash-gradle-plugin/README.md

 }
 ```

-Include the SmartLook Crash Map plugin into your `build.gradle` file as a plugin along with its optional version:
+Include the Smartlook Crash Gradle ID `com.smartlook.crash-gradle-plugin` into your `build.gradle` file as a plugin along with its optional version:

 ```groovy
 plugins {